-4. Send your story to us by 8pm Friday July 5th.
+4. Send your story to us by 7pm Friday August 20th (NZ time).

 5. The winner of the competition will be announced on this website a few days after the competition closes.

-6. Every fortnight a children’s author will post a new story starter for you.
+6. Every fortnight there will be a new competition and a children’s author will post a new story starter for you.

 7. The competition is open to kids aged 13 and under.